-- 5.45 The site is considered to be located in a sustainable location within reasonable walking distance of a parade of shops at 208-220 Main Road, Hawkwell and not too far from Hockley town centre.
-There is access to bus stops within Main Road, which provide access to neighbouring towns and train stations.
-ECC Highways has suggested a condition be imposed for the provision and implementation of a Residential Travel Information Pack for sustainable transport, which could be incorporated. - Main Road is a single carriageway, which is subject to a speed limit of 30mph along the site frontage.
+5.45 The site is considered to be located in a sustainable location within reasonable walking distance of a parade of shops at 208-220 Main Road, Hawkwell and not too far from Hockley town centre.
+There is access to bus stops within Main Road which provide access to neighbouring towns and train stations.
+ECC Highways has suggested a condition be imposed for the provision and implementation of a Residential Travel Information Pack for sustainable transport which could be incorporated.

+- Main Road is a single carriageway which is subject to a speed limit of 30mph along the site frontage.
 The access to the site is proposed via a modified version of the existing access point to the site.
 The transport statement advises that the visibility to the south is available at 2.4m by 60m and that visibility to the north can be achieved at 2.4m x 37m.
-ECC Highways has suggested a planning condition be imposed achieving visibility splays of 2.4m x 43m.
+ECC Highways have suggested a planning condition be imposed achieving visibility splays of 2.4m x 43m.
 ECC Highways, having reviewed the highway boundary advises that it appears that the boundary actually incorporates a greater quantity of land to the frontages of the bungalows at No. 92 and No. 94 than the transport assessment allows and therefore that the 43m splay to the north actually can be achieved.
-This is important as there is a bend in the road in this location, however, it also must be borne in mind that this is an existing access to a commercial premises and whilst activity is more limited at the present time. this would not have been the case historically and the transport assessment shows an improvement in terms of trip generation for residential use of this access in comparison to commercial.
-During a site visit it appears that No. 92 has domestic planting and fencing within part of this area, which may be on ECC Highway land; this would be for the developer to address with ECC Highways and the owner of No. 92.
+This is important as there is a bend in the road in this location, however, it also must be borne in mind that this is an existing access to a commercial premises and whilst activity is more limited at the present time, this would not have been the case historically and the transport assessment shows an improvement in terms of trip generation for residential use of this access in comparison to commercial.
+During a site visit it appears that No. 92 has domestic planting and fencing within part of this area which may be on ECC Highway land, this would be for the developer to address with ECC Highways and the owner of No. 92.
 On this basis, the condition suggested by ECC Highways should be imposed. - 5.47 The proposal incorporates a type 5 minor access road with a shared surface carriageway arrangement and type 3 turning head. - 5.48 The transport assessment does not conclude that any highway works are required to mitigate impact in terms of highway safety so long as the visibility splays are achieved and traffic calming is provided within the access.
-The assessment also concludes that the proposal will result in a reduction in trips in the vicinity of the site when considered against the existing use.

-5.49 Where considered reasonable, the planning conditions suggested by ECC Highways department could be attached to an approval.
+The assessment also concludes that the proposal will result in a reduction in trips in the vicinity of the site when considered against the existing use. - 5.49 Where considered reasonable, the planning conditions suggested by ECC Highways department could be attached to an approval.
 This includes a requirement for the upgrade of two existing bus stops in Main Road.
+ECC Highways has suggested a planning condition be imposed relating to the need for a 2m wide footway along the eastern boundary of the public open space.
+This suggests the loss of two of the visitor parking spaces.
+It is considered that such spaces are required and that an alternative, providing a footpath through the open space, should be provided by condition to avoid such loss but still ensure such a footway is provided.